+Student: ID #:

-SEM/YEAR COURSE # COURSE TITLE HOURS
+SEM/YEA R COURSE# COURSE TITLE HOURS

-WLD 1025 Aluminum Welding 7
+WLD 1025 7

-WLD 1205 Cutting and Fabricating 7
+WLD 1205 Aluminum Welding Cutting and Fabricating 7

 WLD 1305 Advanced Gas Shield Metal Arc Welding 7

 WLD 1405 Advanced Flux Core Arc Welding 7

-WLD 1555 Advanced Stick Welding 4
+WLD 1555 Advanced Stick Welding I 4

 WLD 1560 Advanced Stick Welding II 3

-WLD 1605 Advanced Gas Tungsten Arc Welding 7
+WLD 1605

-WLD 1800 Welding Foundations 2
+WLD 1800 2

-PAW 1060 Prep for Employment 1
+PAW 1060 Welding Foundations Prep for Employment 1

 • Total Credit Hours (45)

+lavigator:

-- 1. An Application for Graduation form must be filed with the Registrar's Office by the end of the second week of the fall and spring terms and by the end of the first week of the summer term.
-Contact navigator for assistance.Earn a minimum institutional and cumulative career GPA of 2.0 or higher for graduation. - 3.
-Career and Technical degree candidates (Associate of Applied Science, Associate of Science, and Certificate - completers) are required to complete a graduation interview form in the Career Services Office or in MyMAC. - 4.
-Fifteen (15) hours of Mineral Area College credit must be included in the degree.
+An Appand sp Earn a Career ring terms and by the e minimum institutional a and Technical degree eters) are required to co form must be filed with the Registrar's Office by the end of the sign of the first week of the summer term.
+Contact navigator for an and cumulative career GPA of 2.0 or higher for graduation. candidates (Associate of Applied Science, Associate of Science and graduation interview form in the Career Services Office. e, and Certificate

+comple 4.
+Fifteen (15) hours of Mineral A Area College credit must be included in the degree. , -